The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Soil Type

-A well-draining potting mix is vital.
-A blend designed for cacti and succulents works well as it prevents water retention that can cause root rot.
+A potting mix that drains well is going to be very important.
+A mix designed for cacti and succulents works surprisingly well as it doesn’t hold on to water, which can result in root rot.

 Pot Selection

-• Opt for a pot size that accommodates the plant’s root system without being too large which can lead to overwatering issues.
+- Go for a pot size that is big enough to hold the plant’s roots but not so large that it can lead to overwatering problems.

 Temperature and Humidity